DIY Cold Brew Concentrate-Make it at Home

 What is the best ratio of coffee to water for cold brew concentrate?

-Opinions on this vary, but I find that one part coffee to two parts water makes a concentrated brew that can be diluted 2:1 with water (2 parts coffee:1 part water) to create a strong, regular to drink brew.
+Opinions on this vary, but I find that one part coffee to three parts water makes a concentrated brew that can be diluted 2:1 with water (2 parts coffee:1 part water) to create a strong, regular to drink brew.

 I also find using a ratio like this instead of measurements makes it super simple to make any amount.
 No need to get out the scale to weigh your coffee and you can make as little or as much as you want.
-Just keep the 1:2 coffee to water ratio.
-For example, make a bigger batch by using 2 c. of coffee and 4 c. of water.
+Just keep the 1:3 coffee to water ratio.
+For example, make a bigger batch by using 2 c. of coffee and 6 c. of water.

 What kind of roast should I use?